Please be aware that the maze will be closed until further notice.

 The combination of wet Cornish climate and intense use causes water to build up and flood in places.
 The materials used to construct the paths are not able to cope with the volume of visitors and a more robust solution needs to be found.
 As the design is on a much smaller scale than the original maze on which it is based (Sydney Gardens, Bath) this means the paths are narrow and passing people is not easy, creating pinch points and damage.

 As a charity completely independent of Government we rely on fundraising to help us carry out projects like our maze restoration.
 Just visiting Glendurgan helps us with fundraising and you can also give donations or buy raffle tickets on your visit.
-Each raffle ticket sale is matched by central NT funds, meaning double the money for our campaign.
+Each raffle ticket sale is matched by central NT funds, meaning double the money for the campaign.
+Please be aware that we are unable to sell raffle tickets or take cash donations at this time.
+We welcome online donations.